ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 #### List start index

 The list start index feature allows the user to choose the starting point of an ordered list.
-By default, this would be `1` (or `A`, or `I` &mdash; see the [list styles section](#list-styles)), but in certain situations it may be desired to start a list with some other digit or letter.
+By default, this would be `1` (or `A`, or `I` &mdash; see the [list styles section](#list-styles)), but in certain situations, it may be desired to start a list with some other digit or letter.

 When this feature is {@link module:list/listconfig~ListPropertiesConfig#startIndex enabled}, an additional dropdown option is available in the ordered list toolbar button.
 Thanks to it, the user may set or change the starting marker.